technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 24 - Create a Case and view AI-suggested similar cases and knowledge articles.docx.md

 6. Select **Save & Close**.

-## Exercise 4: Associate cases as parent and child
+## Task 4: Associate cases as parent and child

 You can set a parent-child relationship between cases where you can set one case as parent and set other cases as its child cases.